 - As an indication, a pass to all events in previous years has cost 300 Euros and automatically includes A seats for concerts at Bab al Makina.

-- You will be able to buy tickets on this site as soon as booking opens.
+- You can buy tickets on this site now, right here.
 Payment is via Paypal, using your credit card.
 You do not need a Paypal account to use this efficient and safe system.
 Tickets are electronic and should be printed out at home.
-They can then be exchanged at the concert venues (times strictly limited, and to be published soon).
+They can then be exchanged at the concert venues (times strictly limited, and will be published soon).
 You only need to do this exchange once.
 If buying tickets for a number of people, only one person need collect the tickets.

 - If required, we will collect your tickets for you and deliver them to your guesthouse in time for your arrival.
 The charge for this service is Dh500 per group of tickets.